 2.6 District of Columbia Office of the Attorney General

 The District of Columbia Office of the Attorney General (OAG) advises and provides legal representation to District agencies, officers, and employees.
-OAG attorneys are responsible for ensuring that government actions are legally permissible, and for bringing certain actions related to protection of the public health in the District of Columbia Superior Court (Superior Court) (e.g., detaining individuals).
+OAG attorneys are responsible for ensuring that governmental actions are legally permissible, and for bringing certain actions related to protection of the public health in the District of Columbia Superior Court (Superior Court) (e.g., detaining individuals).

 District of Columbia Office of the Attorney General, https://oag.dc.gov/.